davidemms/OrthoFinder/README.md

 or alternatively if you don't have root privileges, instead of the last step above, add the directory containing the directory to your PATH variable
 - ``export PATH=$PATH:`pwd`/mmseqs2/bin/``

+### config.json : Adding addtional programs for tree inference, local alignment or MSA
+You can actually use **any** alignment or tree inference program you like the best!
+Be careful with the method you chose, OrthoFinder typically needs to infer about 10,000-20,000 gene trees.
+If you have many species or if the tree/alignment method isn't super-fast then this can take a very long time!
+MAFFT + FastTree provides a reasonable compromise.
+OrthoFinder already knows how to call:
+- mafft
+- muscle
+- iqtree
+- raxml
+- raxml-ng
+- fasttree

+For example, to you muscle and iqtree, the command like arguments you need to add are: `"-M msa -A muscle -T iqtree"`

+OrthoFinder also knows how to use the following local sequence alignment programs:
+- BLAST
+- DIAMOND
+- MMSeqs2

+If you want to use a different program, there is a simple configuration file called **"config.json"** in the orthofinder directory and you can also create a file of the same format called **"config_orthofinder_user.json"** in your user home directory.
+You just need to add an entry to tell OrthoFinder what the command line looks like for the program you want to use.
+There are lots of examples in the file that you can follow.
+The "config.json" file is read first and then the "config_orthofinder_user.json", if it is present.
+The config_orthofinder_user.json file can be used to add user-specific options and to overwrite options from config.json.
+In most cases it is best to add additional options to the "config_orthofinder_user.json" since these will continue to apply if you update your version of OrthoFinder.

 ### Adding Extra Species
 OrthoFinder allows you to add extra species without re-running the previously computed BLAST searches: